BUnipendix/PyCriUsm/README.md

 # PyCriUsm
-a python script to decrypt and demux Honkai: Star Rail cutscene video.
+a python library to decrypt and demux Honkai: Star Rail cutscene video.
 In theory, it can demux any of the encrypted Usm file.
 But I only adapted to HSR..

 The decryption module was written in cython so that we can achieve a speed 5 to 7 times faster than WannaCRI and nearly as fast as GI-Cutscene.